onkar895/ONKAR895/README.md

 <br><br>
 🎮 Open-source is the game - feel free to explore, fork, and star my repo.
 <br><br>
-🤝 I’m actively looking for Internships and Jobs, preferably in Software Development Role.
+🤝 I’m actively looking for **Internships and Jobs**, preferably in Software Development Role.
 <br><br>
 😀 Follow me, and let's explore the impactful possibilities we can create in the ever-evolving realm of software development.